Q: Do you have any advice for writers?

 Q: Will there be a sequel to Doll Bones?

-Q: Is there going to be a movie about _______ ?
+Q: Is there going to be a movie/TV series about [insert project] ?

-I want to take a step back and explain how getting a film made works.
-Oftentimes when people ask this question, they ask “Are you going to make a movie of (insert project)?
-Movies require millions of dollars and a lot of technical know how, and also distribution, none of which I have access to.
-So for one of my books to become a film, the following would have to happen:
+I want to take a step back and explain a little about the process of getting something made.
+Oftentimes when people ask this question, they ask “Are you going to make a movie of [insert project]?”
+Movies and TV require many millions of dollars, a lot of technical know-how, and the ability to secure distribution – I can’t do any of those things on my own.
+For one of my books to become a film or TV series, the following would have to happen:

-2. During the time when the project is “under option,” the producers will try and get it ready to be turned into a film.
-This means getting financing, paying for a script to be written and attaching directors and actors to the project.
+2. During the time when the project is “under option,” the producers will try and get it ready to be turned into a film or TV show.
+This means securing financing, paying for a script to be written, and attaching directors or actors to the project.
+For TV, a pilot might even get shot.
 Depending on how well that goes and how much buzz the project attracts, it might go on to be:

 3. Greenlit!
-This is the point when the movie is almost definitely getting made.
+This is the point when the movie is almost definitely getting made and the TV show is almost definitely on the air.
 This is when people begin talking about shoot schedules and release dates, scouting locations and making props.
 Once a movie gets to the point, you are likely to see talk about it on film sites.
-It’s also the point that I would be talking about it a whole lot on my blog.
+It’s also the point that the author of the source material would start making a lot of announcements.

-Q: Is there going to be a movie about Spiderwick?
+Q: Is there going to be an adaptation of the Spiderwick Chronicles?

 Q: Did you like the Spiderwick movie?

 I liked it a ton.
-I thought Mark Waters did a great job directing and that Freddie Highmore and Sarah Bolger played the kids pitch-perfectly.
+I thought Mark Waters did a great job directing and that Freddie Highmore and Sarah Bolger played the kids incredibly well.
 They really seemed like the characters from the books.
 I was also extremely happy that the faeries seemed organic and a little bit frightening.

 Q: Are faeries real?